 Climate Jobs: Building a workforce for the climate emergency

-Climate Jobs: Building a workforce for the climate emergency will provide a detailed and in-depth update of the Million Climate Jobs report (2014), demonstrating that there are many more than a million good, well paid, skilled jobs that could be created if we get serious and urgently tackle the climate emergency, as the science demands.
+Climate Jobs: Building a workforce for the climate emergency provides a detailed and in-depth update of the One Million Climate Jobs report, demonstrating that there are many more than a million good, well paid, skilled jobs that could be created if we get serious and urgently tackle the climate emergency, as the science demands.

 But to do this requires us to break from the failed reliance on the market and instead to invest in a huge expansion of public sector jobs across all sectors from transport, energy and food to homes, education and more, which are essential to tackling the climate crisis.